jackfranklin/jQuery-UK-2012-Conference-Notes/README.md

 @Jack_Franklin

 Just my notes from the jQuery UK Conf 2012.
 On Github, in Markdown, like a proper geek should, live blogged by commiting & pushing changes to Github.
-Fuck yeah developers.

 If you've got any extra things I missed, feel free to fork, add & pull request.